Elon Musk’s super PAC awards $1 million prizes to 2 registered voters, despite DOJ warning

 Musk, the CEO of Tesla and the richest man in the world, launched the sweepstakes on Saturday and his super PAC had named a winner each day – until Wednesday.
 No winner was announced then, but two winners were announced Thursday on X, the social media platform that Musk owns.

-The group has not provided any public explanation for the apparent one-day pause, and a spokesperson for the super PAC declined to comment.
+The group has not provided any public explanation for the apparent one-day pause, and a spokesperson for the super PAC declined to comment on Thursday.
 It’s not clear when Musk received the Justice Department’s letter.

+A source familiar with the PAC’s efforts said Friday that “the program never stopped.”

+Asked about the lack of an announced winner for Wednesday, the source suggested that it was caused by logistical challenges and not due to the Justice Department’s warning.
+The super PAC has been referring to the daily winners as “spokespeople” and has framed the $1 million prize money as a salary for their public pro-Trump messaging.

 Nonpartisan election law experts immediately raised concerns about the sweepstakes after Musk’s initial rollout on Saturday during a pro-Trump campaign event in Pennsylvania.